-- New retaining walls should be of similar design to traditional retaining walls in the area in terms of their character, height and materials.
-Appropriate materials may include sandstone and face brick.
-C1 - C2 - C3 the significance of their location. - C4 New steps and ramps should be designed and located to enhance amonity and opportunities for vistas.
+- C1 Significant landscape elements such as cultural plantings (street trees and park vegetation), sandstone retaining walls, and steps should be retained and conserved in situ using appropriate conservation methods. - New retaining walls should be of similar design to traditional retaining walls in the area in terms of their character, height and materials.
+Appropriate materials may include sandstone and face brick. - C3 Materials for new steps should be concrete or sandstone, depending on their function and the significance of their location. - C4 New steps and ramps should be designed and located to enhance amonty and opportunities for vistas.